francielleabreu/countdown-timer/README.md

 </head>
 <body>
     <h1>Countdown Timer</h1>
-    <p>This is a web project developed as part of the Matrix Master bootcamp in Rotterdam, the Netherlands.
+    <p>This is a web project developed as part of the Matrix Master Bootcamp in Rotterdam, the Netherlands.
 The goal of this project is to create a TIMER using jQuery, with the following functions</p>
     <ul>
-        <li>Start a 25-minute, and the timer will go off once 25 minutes have elapsed.</li>
+        <li>Start a 25-minute, and the timer will go off once 25 minutes have elapsed;</li>
-        <li>Reset the clock</li>
+        <li>Reset the clock;</li>
-        <li>I it possible to edit the length of each time</li>
+        <li>It is possible to edit the length of each time;</li>
         <li>There is a sound notification when the time is finished.</li>
     </ul>
     <h2>Visit the Project</h2>